 So, should companies use carbon offsets to address the climate crisis?
 It’s an option but we believe it’s far better to prevent avoidable CO2 emissions in the first place rather than attempt to later simply ‘balance the scales’.

-In the gas turbine industry, it’s clear that regular compressor washing is an effective way to not only reduce CO2 emissions, but save significant fuel at the same time.
-Plus, when doing this is better for business as well, there’s really no question which option is best.
+In the gas turbine industry, it’s clear that regular compressor washing is an effective way to not only reduce CO2 emissions but save significant fuel at the same time.
+Plus, when doing this is better for business as well, there’s really no question about which option is best.

 Get in touch